 A “top-rate silk” who “prides himself on sorting the wheat from the chaff and identifying the issues that are worth pursuing”, Roger has a pre-eminent reputation in the resolution of the most complex, high value and high profile disputes.

-Roger is nominated in the Legal 500 Bar Awards for Construction and Energy Silk of the Year 2022.
+Roger is shortlisted for Construction Silk of the Year in the Legal 500 Middle East and North Africa Awards 2024 and was nominated for Construction and Energy Silk of the Year 2022 in the Legal 500 Bar Awards.

 Named on the Chambers & Partners ‘Stars at the Bar’ 2022 list.
 This editorial says “In terms of courtroom advocacy and crisp, effective, succinct advice he’s at the top of the tree.
 He’s peerless at making the complex simple.”
 “Roger Stewart QC is very intellectually sharp and very hard-working.
 He’s an impressive arbitrator.”
 “He is engaged, personable, and willing to contribute to the drafting of the award with his expertise.”
 “Roger turns matters around quickly, has a lot of gravitas and is also user-friendly.”